View this insightful webinar — “Bring the Benefit Back to Your Employee Benefits Program” — now at:

 - Enlisting ‘wise counsel’ in the process

-In preparation for this must-see webinar, Church Executive spoke with Gallucci to give readers an idea of what to expect on March 27.
+Church Executive spoke with Gallucci to give readers an idea of what to expect from the webinar.

 As a church looks at the benefits program it offers to its staff, what elements are usually missing, and why?